 Question: I’ve never hunted and want to learn more before I begin hunting.
 Can I attend the GSO Workshop?

 Answer: Yes.
 GSO Workshops offer individuals interested in hunting a mentor experience in the absence of an existing mentor.

 Contact Walter “Deet” James, the Commission’s Hunting Specialist at 984-202-1387 or firstname.lastname@example.org

 NOTE: Pre-registration is required for webinars at www.ncwildlife.org/sbs

 Hunting information on a variety of hunting topics including equipment, methods, processing and more.

 You can also call 800-I-GOT-ONE (800-446-8663) to report your harvest.

 Review a list of your previous harvests with authorization numbers.
 You can also print a personalized harvest certificate for display.

-Maps have been compiled by the N.C.
-Wildlife Resources Commission as an aid to hunters, trappers and fishermen who use the two million acres of North Carolina game lands.
+Interactive and downloadable maps compiled by the N.C.
+Wildlife Resources Commission of over two million acres of North Carolina game lands.